deepmodeling/deepmd-kit/doc/tensorboard.md

 <!-- * **Projecting embeddings to a lower dimensional space.**
 * **Precision curves.** -->

-## How to use
+## How to use Tensorboard with DeePMD-kit

-Before running TensorBoard, make sure you have generated summary data in a log directory by modifying the the input script, set "tensorboard" true will enable the tensorboard data analysis. eg. **water_se_a.json**.
+Before running TensorBoard, make sure you have generated summary data in a log directory by modifying the the input script, set "tensorboard" true in training subsection will enable the tensorboard data analysis. eg. **water_se_a.json**.

 ```json
     "training" : {